Pomegranate, the fruit of life and death

 At the big feast of Thesmophoria, Dimiter’s celebration, the Athenian girls ate pomegranate seeds to welcome well-being and prosperity to their lives.

-In Greek folklore, apart from the New Year’s eve custom we already talked about, there are plenty of other similar customs like the breaking of the pomegranate on the doorstep of a newlywed couple, to bring fertility and prosperity into their new life.
+In Greek folklore, apart from the New Year’s Eve custom we already talked about, there are plenty of other similar customs like the breaking of the pomegranate on the doorstep of a newlywed couple, to bring fertility and prosperity into their new life.
 Additionally, it is a standard ingredient of a dish, called Kolyva, that people make when a loved one departs.
-It is connected to the belief of the afterlife that goes back to the ancient greek religion when people offered pomegranates to the gods to request forgiveness for the deceased person.
+It is connected to the belief in the afterlife that goes back to the ancient Greek religion when people offered pomegranates to the gods to request forgiveness for the deceased person.

 There was also the assumption that when a pomegranate tree was growing on a grave, the tree contained the soul of the dead.